What I Believe

 I think it’s true that we are all deeply self-interested.
 This means that the world is dominated by power-dynamics, and ignoring this fact causes more harm than good.
 I hope to be self-aware enough to check out of power and status games where possible, channeling my self-interest into creativity.
 I’m not competing with anyone else for a shiny object, because I’d rather compete with myself.
 Freedom is mostly an inside job, and it’s about becoming so uniquely different that it would be an insult for me to measure myself against someone else.

 An important source of freedom is being able to make things in the world to share with other people.
-The world is a canvas on which I want to express who I am, whether that be through my writing or by solving some other important problem that is creating friction and reducing the fluidity that is inherent in the patterns of nature.
-I believe if I do the work to be internally free from the pull of my lesser unconscious drives, then I can add genuine value to others based on my unique knowledge and experience.
+The world is a canvas on which I want to express who I am, whether that be through my writing or by solving some other problem that is creating friction where there should be fluidity.
+I believe if I do the work to be internally free from the pull of my lesser drives, then I can add genuine value to others based on my unique knowledge and experience.

 I don’t have a certain answer to the big questions of why and how to live, but my best guess is that life is a playful act best guided by curiosity.
 Children intuitively know this, of course, but the rest of us become rigid over time.
 We harden ourselves to deal with change and uncertainty.
 We forget how to play, and we get so busy making plans that we no longer know what it takes to lose ourselves in simple moments without always being bound to a clear purpose.
 This is the problem of seriousness — an entirely passionless state that gets mistaken for maturity.